spncrhrstn/spencerharston.com/src/posts/2025/media-reflection-of-2024.md

 I've been a, not a diehard, but an enjoyer of all things Star Wars.
 Some of my favorite video games growing up were Star Wars games (Rogue Squadron, Podracer, Jedi Outcast, Jedi Academy, Battlefront series), and I feel like Fallen Order is right up there with the best of them.
 Loved the game.

 Only gripe was that playing this on Linux meant not using the EA launcher and thus I didn't get any of the achievements.
-EA sucks.
+Because EA sucks.

 ### _Horizon: Zero Dawn_